1967 Indianapolis mayoral election

 The Indianapolis mayoral election of 1967 took place on November 7, 1967.
 Richard Lugar defeated incumbent Democratic mayor John J. Barton, becoming the first Republican to be elected mayor of Indianapolis in nearly two-decades.
 Democrats had long dominated mayoral elections before 1967, having won ten of the thirteen mayoral elections since 1930.
-No Democrat would subsequently recapture the mayoralty until 1999, largely due to the city-county merger that created the Unigov in 1970 adding the votes of suburban Marion County, which shifted the composition the electorate towards the Republicans.
+No Democrat would subsequently recapture the mayoralty until 1999, largely due to the city-county merger that created the Unigov in 1970 adding the votes of suburban Marion County, which shifted the composition of the electorate towards the Republicans.

 Nominations

 Democratic primary

 Barton was unsuccessfully challenged by Marion County Democratic Party chairman James W. Beatty.
 Beatty's challenge to Barton was seen as an act of retribution for Barton seeking to unseat Beatty as chairman the previous year.

 Republican primary

 A former member of the Indianapolis School Board, earlier that year Lugar had unsuccessfully sought to become President of the but lost by a vote of four to three.
 Lugar was also the former head of Community Action Against Poverty and an executive at Thomas I. Green & Co.
 After this, he was convinced by L. Keith Bulen, the chair of the Marion County Republican Committee, to run for mayor.
 Lugar was also supported by the Republican Action Committee, a group of young Republicans that had organized after the party's losses in the 1964 election cycle in order to challenge control of the party from the party establishment.

 In the primary, Lugar defeated former mayor Alex M. Clark.